Scientific-Computing-Lab/compar/README.md

   * Default = num_of_jobs_at_once.
 * -mode (or --mode): ComPar working mode.
   * Default = ComParConfig.DEFAULT_MODE.
 * -with_markers (or --code_with_markers): Mark that the code was parallelized with ComPar before (i.e. the source code was already parallelized by ComPar).
-Using this flag, user can run only runtime libraries and omp directives.
+  * By using this flag, a user can run only runtime libraries and omp directives.
 * -clear_db (or --clear_db): Delete the results from database.

 ### Compliation Parameters